VivianKuKu/CASA0014_Connected-Environment_workshops/Plant Monitor/README.md

 * **Add-on other Sensors**

-    * How to monitor the color or the morphology of leaves
+    * How to monitor the color or the morphology of leaves (maybe use color detector)

 * **User Interaction via Website**

-    * 3D digital twin for Peace Lily (maybe by using Three.JS and Point-cloud model)
+    * 3D digital twin for Peace Lily (maybe use Three.JS and Point-cloud model)